jipoole8/datasciencecoursera/README.md

+# datasciencecoursera

-# datasciencecourseraA line from local comp
+# A line from local comp

+# Testing RStudio